Coyotes acquiring Hall shifts balance of power in West

 John Chayka looked at the Arizona Coyotes roster and their spot atop the Pacific Division and wondered.

-Arizona, after acquiring Hall, is a legitimate contender in the Western Conference.
+After acquiring Hall from New Jersey, Arizona is a legitimate contender in the Western Conference.

-The Coyotes haven’t had this good a shot at contending, not just for a playoff spot, but the Stanley Cup, in almost a decade.
-They prevented Western rivals like the Colorado Avalanche and defending champion St. Louis Blues from getting Hall and bolstered a blue-collar roster by adding a 28-year-old wing in his prime.
+The Coyotes haven’t had this good a shot at contending in almost a decade.
+They prevented West rivals like the Colorado Avalanche and defending champion St. Louis from getting Hall, and bolstered a blue-collar roster by adding a 28-year-old wing in his prime.

-Hall is a free agent after this season.
-He could sign long term with the Coyotes.

 “Our team’s played hard,” said Chayka, who’s in his fourth season as Coyotes general manager.
 “I think we’ve got a great group of veteran guys here that I would’ve regretted not giving them the opportunity to hopefully realize a chance to contend for a Stanley Cup.”

-”I’m joining a team with some young studs, a lot of really good defensemen and obviously two goalies that have played amazing this year, you mention those things and that’s really what you need in a contender and that’s what it looks like the Coyotes are,” Hall said after the trade from New Jersey. ”I’m not here to guarantee any playoff predictions or anything like that.
+“I’m joining a team with some young studs, a lot of really good defensemen and obviously two goalies that have played amazing this year, you mention those things and that’s really what you need in a contender and that’s what it looks like the Coyotes are,” Hall said.
+“I’m not here to guarantee any playoff predictions or anything like that.
 But you look at the standings, they’re in first place in the division and really I’m coming in to help with that.”

 Hall has only made the playoffs once in nine NHL seasons with Edmonton and New Jersey, so it’s understandable that he doesn’t want to jump to conclusions.
 He wants to take some time to adjust to expectations before setting them too high but is excited about the prospect of returning to the postseason.